AdaCore/aws/readme.txt

    - The Socket_Type is now controlled.
 This clean-up the code and it is easier to provide user socket implementations.

+   - It is now possible to compile SOAP applications using the dynamic elaboration model as the SOAP stub/skeletons are now generated with a pragma Elaborate_All for all AWS units.

    - Plus many small fixes, enhancements, API comments, and documentation work.